 "They just keep getting better and better!" ~ Sutton Festival Committee.

-"We are looking forward to welcoming back the brilliant Bowlore for our Medieval Medley event." ~ Carew castle.
+"We are looking forward to welcoming back the brilliant Bowlore." ~ Carew castle.

 "You gave the whole event absolutely everything and more, much more than we could have wished for." ~ Battle of Lewes Experience.

 "The Bowlore medieval group were spectacular!'" ~ Yeovil Charity Fireworks Extravaganza.